PaperPrototype/Intro-Coding-and-Computers/2 - C/Notes/english.md

 > ```

 IEEE
-> Institute of Electrical and Electronics Engineers
+> Institute of Electrical and Electronics Engineers.
+They decided the format for Floats in memory

 Truncation
 > Cutting off the decimal places when use an int, or convert a float to an int.
 It is best to NOT do convert from a float to an int, and round the number.

+Compiler directives
+> Code that tells the compiler to do something in the pre-process stage.

 # C Keywords